 - The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Baby Sleep Longerby Harvey Karp, MD

 - The Fussy Baby Book: Parenting Your High-Need Child From Birth to Age Fiveby William & Martha Sears

 - Chiropractic: Can it help ease colic? by Deb Donovan and Bob VanMetter

 - CranioSacral therapy and other gentle body work for breastfeeding problems links @

-- Relaxation and Visualization Exercises can be helpful when you’re stressed from a crying baby, as can these methods for combating postpartum depression and the baby blues.
+- Relaxation and Visualization Exercises can be helpful when you’re stressed from a crying baby.

 - If you feel like you’re losing confidence in your ability to nurse your baby, talk to another mom who has successfully nursed her baby, or call a La Leche League Leader, or go to a La Leche League or other breastfeeding support meeting.